1jour1vin

 Bettane & Desseauve

-Located in Cramant, a benchmark terroir for great Chardonnays, this 22-hectare family estate is now in the hands of Jean-Étienne and Jean-Emmanuel Bonnaire.
-These champagnes are ideal for aperitifs, and are a sure bet in the sector.
-The siblings also manage Champagnes Paul Clouet, a cousin of the family vineyard since 1992.
-Some cuvées are aged in wood, and older vintages can be disgorged on request.
-This is a sure-fire address that is progressing and refining its style.
+Located in Cramant, a renowned terroir for great Chardonnays, this 22-hectare family estate is now run by Jean-Étienne and Jean-Emmanuel Bonnaire.
+These champagnes are perfect as aperitifs and are considered to be among the best in the industry.
+The brothers also manage Champagnes Paul Clouet, a sister company that has been part of the family vineyard since 1992.
+Some of the cuvées are aged in wood, and older vintages can be disgorged on request.
+This is a reliable address that is progressing and refining its style.

 Guide Hachette des vins

-Like many a Champagne winegrower, the great-grandfather of today's winegrowers became independent of the negociants in the wake of the 1929 crisis, and began handling his own wines in 1932.
+Like many Champagne winegrowers, the great-grandfather of the current winegrowers gained independence from the wine trade following the 1929 crisis and began producing wine in 1932.
 Today, the estate covers 25 hectares, mainly in the Côte des Blancs.
 Since 2012, it has been run by Jean-Emmanuel and Jean-Étienne Bonnaire, sons of Jean-Louis, who passed away in 2015.

 Guide des Vins Gault & Millau

-On the Côte des Blancs, kingdom of Chardonnay, with vines acquired in Fossoy and Bergères-les-Vertus, the family estate founded in 1932, located in Cramant, is today run by the fourth generation with Jean-Etienne and Jean-Emmanuel Bonnaire.
-Their 22 hectares of vines, mainly Chardonnay, produce grapes for ageing in vats and old barrels (Ver Sacrum and Variance cuvées, aged under cork for over 6 years).
-All dosage levels have been reduced.
+On the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, the family estate founded in 1932, located in Cramant, is now run by the fourth generation with Jean-Etienne and Jean-Emmanuel Bonnaire.
+Their 22 hectares of vines, mainly composed of Chardonnay, produce grapes destined for ageing in vats and old barrels (Ver Sacrum and Variance cuvées, aged under cork for more than 6 years).
+The dosages have all been reduced.